terman37/RL_Maze_Solver/README.md

 ### Results and Limitations

-If repeating enough times during the training phase, algorithm works quite well.
+If repeating enough times during the training phase, algorithm do the job.

 I've been able to solve 20x20 maze within 5 seconds training.